 Figure 2: Mean Plots of Efficiency of Hospital

 Figure 2 represents the mean plots of the efficiency of hospitals based on the scale in which it is identified that the highest efficiency of hospitals was noted at the 8th ranking.
-In contrast, the least efficiency among the hospital was observed on the 3rd scale.
+In contrast, the least efficiency among the hospitals was observed on the 3rd scale.
 Moreover, it is also identified from the above graph that efficiency has significantly declined on the 9th scale of the Kuwaiti hospital.

 Table 9: Descriptive Analysis of the Number of Incident Reports and Complaints

-Here it becomes necessary to mention that a total of 6 hospitals were involved in the survey process.
+Here, it becomes necessary to mention that 6 hospitals were involved in the survey process.
 Based on the table mentioned above, it can be observed that the sig value has been computed as 2082.67.
 This suggests that the average number of incident reports and complaints from the concerned hospitals was 2082.67, provided in a particular time frame.
 While discussing the median, the median value has been obtained as 2302.00.
 This suggests that 2302 is the middle number when the data set is sorted and distributed between the two extremes.

 Furthermore, in the context of standard deviation, the value has been computed as 659.381.
 This value suggests that, to this extent, the values deviate from the mean value.
 Besides this, the minimum value has been identified as 1208 from the data set.
 This suggests that within the collected responses, the lowest number of reports collected was 1208.
 However, the highest number of reports collected was 2701.
 This indicates that 2701 was the highest number of reports collected from the concerned hospitals in a particular period.
 Further, the obtained skewness value suggests that distribution exhibits to be left-skewed because the negative value has been obtained.
 Also, the value of Kurtosis indicates that the data is thin-tailed relative to its normal distribution.